 Activate Your NetID | Manage Your NetID Account

-- Manage Your NetID Account: Account Summary, Change Password, Create Email Alias, Select Primary Email Alias, VPN Access.
+- Manage Your NetID Account: Account Summary, Change Password, Set your Google Apps password, Create Email Alias, Select Primary Email Alias, VPN Access.

 - Activate Your NetID: Activate your account.
 During the activation process, jot down your NetID.

 - NetID Automatic Account Lockout: if you change your password, change your password in common places to prevent account lockout